The General Election is scheduled for Tuesday, November 3rd.

-On Friday, May 1, the “Stay Healthy at Home” order will be replaced with a “Stay Safer at Home” order.
+On Friday, May 1, the “Stay Healthy at Home” order was replaced with a “Stay Safer at Home” order.
 That order includes a four-stage strategy for “Restarting Maine’s Economy.”
 The stages focus not on “essential” versus “non-essential” business designations like those used to originally limit commercial operations and activities, but on the ability of a business to operate or an activity to occur in a manner that protects public health and safety.

 As the Administration gradually eases restrictions on some businesses and activities, protective protocols will also be implemented.
 Stage 1 will take place in May, and we anticipate Stage 2 to take place in June, Stage 3 in July and August, and Stage 4 is yet to be determined.
 Of course, all of these timelines may be subject to change should the public health situation require it.
 You can read a detailed version of the plan at this website, and I have included critical details of Stage 1 below, which begins tomorrow.